 Asthma is one of the most prevalent chronic breathing problems around the world.
 Usually, people who are suffering from asthma have sensitive and swollen airways.
 When asthma triggers are inhaled, the airways get more swollen constricted.
 This leads to less air flow to lungs which leads to coughing and shortness of breath.
 Certain asthma triggers are tobacco smoke, allergens, perfume, moist air, stress, etc.

 Lemon is a natural ingredient that has been widely tested and found to have amazing benefits for controlling and preventing asthma attacks.
-In this post, we have put together some of the effective ways of using lemon for asthma treatment.
+In this post, we have put together some of the effective ways in treating asthma using lemon.

 Is Lemon Effective for Asthma?